The Best Place to See a Black Stilt – Kaki

 Where to observe the critically endangered Black Stilt – Kaki

-Considered the rarest wading bird in the world, there are said to be only 147- 170 Black Stilts left in the wild.
+Considered the rarest wading bird in the world, there are said to be only 147- 170 left in the wild.

 During the 19th Century, Black Stilts were fairly common in New Zealand.
 However, by 1900 they were rare in the North Island and by the 1940’s breeding was only confined to South Canterbury and Otago, and now strictly confined to The Mackenzie Basin.
-The Black Stilt is a rare and special sight to see.
+They are a rare and special sight to see.

 The decline of the Black Stilts was largely caused by introduced predators and habitat destruction.
-For the Black Stilt habitat, nest and young are very susceptible to predation by feral cats, polecats and Norway rats & stoats.
+Nests and young are very susceptible to predation by feral cats, polecats and Norway rats & stoats.

 Vulnerable features of this species include nesting in areas and at times of high predator densities, solitary nesting, poor reactions to predators and long fledgling period, and ineffective distraction displays.

-Other factors have directly or indirectly increased the vulnerability of the Black Stilt – Kaki.
+Other factors have directly or indirectly increased their vulnerability.
 These include:

 - Draining of swamps and ponds, thereby forcing birds to nest in margins areas where there is less food for chicks and an increased risk of predation.